 They say that timing is everything.
 I tend to believe that, for the most part.
-It certainly is true with regard to a successful relocation.
+It certainly is true about a successful relocation.
 My purpose here is to share some thoughts regarding timing in your relocation.
 So how does timing make a difference?
 And why, pray tell, is it so important?

 Another critical area where timing is important are the dates that are part of your contract (either as the buyer or the seller).
 Knowing your dates and adhering to them is essential, for failure to do so may put your transaction at risk and your deposit (if you are the buyer), and there could be legal implications.
 And if, as the seller, you fail to adhere to due dates you give the buyer a potential opportunity to walk away from the deal.
 I’ve written at length about the importance of knowing the dates and adhering to them from the agent’s perspective, but the issue is the same -- let me point out a few things to keep in the back of your head.

-- Date of home inspection -– it may be a specific date or must be completed within a certain time period
+- Date of a home inspection -– it may be a specific date or must be completed within a certain period.

 A critical timing issue for families with children is the school calendar.
 Do you want, or need, to move after the school year ends, or between semesters?
-Timing your sale and new purchases to work around school dates can be tricky, but if you plan ahead it is definitely workable.
-Families often decide to move as soon as school is out for the summer in order to give themselves, and their children, time to get settled and acclimated before school starts.
+Timing your sale and new purchases to work around school dates can be tricky, but if you plan ahead, it is workable.
+Families often decide to move as soon as school is out for the summer to give themselves, and their children, time to get settled and acclimated before school starts.

 Relocating to a new home is exciting, but stressful.
 And timing issues can complicate the process.
-Make sure you plan ahead, to the extent possible, and develop contingency arrangements in case things do not go according to your master plan.
-Pay attention to the dates that are set, but also expect that some may need to change, either due to your personal situation or others (such as your movers changing the scheduled move date).
-Expect that Murphy’s Law may pay you a visit so you won’t be too surprised.
-I know that in my own 4 major moves there were always things that did not quite go according to plan.
+Make sure you plan, to the extent possible, and develop contingency arrangements in case things do not go according to your master plan.
+Pay attention to the dates that are set, but also expect that some may need to change, either due to your situation or others (such as your movers changing the scheduled move date).
+Expect that Murphy’s Law may visit you so you won’t be too surprised.
+I know that in my own four major moves there were always things that did not quite go according to plan.
 Being flexible and having other plans, is critical.

 (Jeff Dowler spent 15 years in corporate business in a variety of Human Resources management positions and got his real estate license in 2002.
 "I worked for RE/MAX in Cambridge, MA.
-We relocated to Southern California (Carlsbad) in the spring of 2005 where I continue with RE/MAX.
-I have owned 9 primary homes (in 4 states), 2 vacation homes, and a business condo.
-With 4 significant relocations under my belt, I understand the issues that consumers face in buying, selling and relocating."
-Jeff has four blogs: Fans of Coastal San Diego, First Time Buyer Central, Relocation A to Z, and What's Up Doc?)
+We relocated to Southern California (Carlsbad) in the spring of 2005.
+I have owned nine primary homes (in 4 states), two vacation homes, and a business condo.
+With four significant relocations under my belt, I understand the issues that consumers face in buying, selling and relocating."
+Jeff has four blogs: Fans of Coastal San Diego, First Time Buyer Central, Relocation A to Z, and What's Up Doc?).